MahamdSirafi/sweet/README.md

 # API for a chain of sweets shops

 ## Introduction
-This project aims to develop an application that manages authentication, licensing, protection, and error handling in Node.js.
-It includes the User table to manage user accounts.
+This is an application programming interface for a sweets company that contains many centers.
+In this project, we manage the order process for this company and track the process of transferring orders to users.

 ## Database Seed